Mesh

 VS Code

-• Syntax highlighting via the shared TextMate grammar used by VS Code and the docs, with verified coverage for Mesh keywords, operators, comments, and both #{...} plus ${...} interpolation in double- and triple-quoted strings
+• Syntax highlighting via the shared TextMate grammar used by VS Code and the docs, including the compiler-derived token vocabulary and the current core, ORM, supervisor, native-package, and namespaced-module forms

-• Language configuration for bracket matching, auto-closing pairs, and automatic indentation of do/end blocks
+• Language configuration for line and nested-block comment commands, bracket matching, auto-closing pairs, and automatic indentation and folding of multiline do/end blocks

-• Verified LSP integration that starts meshc lsp automatically and exposes diagnostics, hover, go-to-definition, document formatting, and signature help
+• LSP integration that starts meshc lsp automatically and exposes diagnostics, hover, go-to-definition, completion, document symbols, formatting, and signature help

 bash